marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

     - Think of them like pneumatic tubes
     - Unlike pneumatic tubes channels can be duplicated by connecting them to multiple processes or manipulated in more complex ways
       - See channel operators
-    - The pneumatic tube metaphor is helpful though because channels do emit messages in discrete chunks
+    - The pneumatic tube metaphor is helpful though because channels emit messages in discrete chunks
       - This matters when a process is handling multiple channels because process will match messages from incoming channels
         - Like Python's zip function
         - Order is arbitrary